 Read our full review: Panasonic Lumix G9 review

 If there's been one inherent weakness for many mirrorless cameras it's their ability to cope with moving subjects.
-Fuji has tackled this head-on with the X-T2 which is among the best mirrorless cameras for capturing moving subjects - although you'll likely want the optional battery grip, as this enhances the camera's ability.
+Fuji has tackled this head-on with the X-T3, which is among the best mirrorless cameras for capturing moving subjects.

-Beyond just being good at shooting fast action, the X-T2 is an exceptional all-round camera too.
-It's well built, looks great, the image quality is that high Fuji standard and there's all the control and decent lens back-up that you could want.
+Beyond just being good at shooting fast action, the X-T3 is an exceptional all-round camera too.
+It's well built, looks great, the image quality is that high-quality Fuji standard, and there's all the control and decent lens back-up that you could want.
+We think it even trumps the X-H1 in many regards (and the Panasonic G9, above, is better than that Fuji offering anyway).

 Olympus OM-D E-M1 Mk II